Tap the text to show or hide reading controls.

 “You look like you have a lot to say, say it.”

 It was absurd to be choked and told to speak.
-Unable to resist, Naru slapped Geon-hyuk’s arm as hard as he could.
-Each neat little smack drew a deeper furrow to Geon-hyuk’s brow.
+Unable to resist, Naru raised his hand and slapped Geon-hyuk’s arm as hard as he could.
+Each neat little smack narrowed Geon-hyuk’s brow.

-His airway was closing.
-Naru fought to steady his fading mind and force his eyes open.
-His body weakened against his will, and he resented it.
+His airway began to close to the limit.
+Naru tried to steady his fading mind and force his eyes open.
+His body was losing strength contrary to his will, and he resented it.

 “Hah, huff, gack…!”

-Just as he was about to faint, Geon-hyuk let go.
-Naru collapsed to the floor with a thud and groped for air.
+Just as Naru was about to faint, Geon-hyuk neatly let go of his neck.
+He collapsed to the floor with a thud and had to gasp painfully for air.

-Geon-hyuk brushed his hands off with an indifferent look as he stared down at Naru.
-His behavior was anything but decent.
+Geon-hyuk brushed his hands off with an indifferent face as he looked down at Naru collapsed at his feet.
+His behavior was certainly not normal.
+It showed no basic morality.

-He even put his foot on him as if to trample his body.
+He even put his foot on her as if to trample his body.
 He could choke him, maybe, but trampling him was unbearable.

-The clothes Naru wore were the new ones Gyu-yeon had bought.
-Because his own were shabby, he’d changed into Gyu-yeon’s outfit and wandered the department store — and now the precious clothes were being cruelly dirtied.
+The clothes Naru was wearing were new ones Gyu-yeon had bought for him.
+Because his clothes were so shabby, he had changed into the new outfit Gyu-yeon bought and wandered around the department store, and now that precious new clothing was being cruelly dirtied.

 “I guarded the seat next to Yu Gyu-yeon.
 Someone like you barging in ruins that.”